uhnomoli/mynt/docs/_posts/2014-07-27-Whats-new-in-mynt-v0.3.md

 tags: ['Releases']
 ---

 It's been almost two and a half years since the last major release and a lot has changed.
-I'm happy to finally announce the release of mynt v0.3 and with it come a handful of new features and a lot of bug fixes.
+I'm happy to finally announce the release of mynt v0.3 and with it comes a handful of new features and a lot of bug fixes.

 # Content containers